LJPZebra/OLU/1P_Multicolor_Unit.md

 (16) Fix the ligh-sheet cube via the adaptor plate onto the motorized stage of the microscope body. (??????
 Do we have to drill holes into the micoscope parte first ????? )

 (17) Fix the [illumination objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit and attach againe the optical fiber and fix the illumination objective onto the light-sheet cube.

 ![LightSheetUnit_different_Views](https://user-images.githubusercontent.com/38736127/175005382-7465c87b-a4d5-4bc8-8349-bc513ecaa548.png)

 ### Detection path

-* fix the [detection objectives](https://www.thorlabs.com/catalogpages/Obsolete/2019/N60XW-PF.pdf) that is best adapted to your application.
-We used the Olympus 20x objective (thorlabs N20X-PFH) in combination with a lens of 150mm focal length as [tube lens](https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-150-A) giving a magnification of 16x for the imaging system.
+* Fix the [detection objectives](https://www.thorlabs.com/catalogpages/Obsolete/2019/N60XW-PF.pdf) that is best adapted to your application.
+We used the Olympus 20x objective (thorlabs N20X-PFH) in combination with a custom lens of 150mm focal length as [tube lens](https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-150-A) to reduce the magnification to 16x for the imaging system.
 * Install the filters
      * a [notch filter to block the 488nm laser line](https://www.thorlabs.com/thorproduct.cfm?partnumber=NF488-15)
      * a [GFP Emission Filter](https://www.thorlabs.com/thorproduct.cfm?partnumber=MF525-39).